HOW TO PICK A SCHOOL

 Here are a few tips to help you pick a school that will get you more than just an empty diploma or degree:

-Disclaimer: These tips are the opinion of an 18 year veteran in the VFX industry who has recruited and trained hundreds of artists and who has reviewed thousands of demo reels from many schools.
+Disclaimer: These tips are the opinion of an 20 year veteran in the VFX industry who has recruited and trained hundreds of artists and who has reviewed thousands of demo reels from many schools.
 Yet you should not take anything written here as fact.
 It is essential that you do your own research to find a school that is right for you.
-These tips are intended to help you arm yourself against unethical recruiting tactics, nothing more.
+These tips are intended to help you arm yourself against less-than-ethical recruiting tactics, nothing more.
 These tips annoy some schools.
 We think that means we’re hitting the right buttons.

-Seriously though, we do expect you to hold us to these same standards while researching.
+We expect you to hold us to these same standards while researching.
 Go on.
 We can take it.

 1. BE SKEPTICAL!